ExMember/exmember.github.io/_drafts/exception-spec-versus-tree-specs.md

       it { is_expected.not_to be_editable }
     end

-    context "when the the post has been translated" do let(:translated) { true }
+    context "when the post has been translated" do let(:translated) { true }

       it { is_expected.not_to be_editable }